gordonb3/bubba-overlay/README.md

-# Bubba overlay for Gentoo
-This is work in progress, adding functions to the Excito B3 that are not in the regular portage tree or require additional patches

 As of 25-06-2015 (EU date format) I've added a bubba metapackage that will provide you with core packages for your Excito B3, including the Bubba web frontend since 23-07-2015.